CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 1828 Kentucky Governor's Race A Candidate solicited donations of $5,000 to $10,000.

-1828 Professional Campaign Managers Practice of Professional Campaign Managers begins.
+1828 Professional Campaign Practice of Professional Campaign Managers begins.

-1864 President Abraham Lincoln Warns of "a crisis approaching" in a 21 November letter.
-"As a result of
+1864 President Abraham Lincoln Warns of "a crisis approaching" in a 21 November Letter… "As a result

-the war, corporations have become enthroned, and an era of corruption in
+of the war, corporations have become enthroned, and an era of

-high places will follow.
-The money power of the country will endeavor to
+corruption in high places will follow.
+The money power of the country

 1867 Naval Appropriations Bill First federal effort to regulate campaign finance.
 Aimed to stop the